zonafets/MotionGalleryServer/README.md

 First of all you have to follow a tutorial for basic installation and configuration.

-I'm using a RaspberryPI that need only a classic:
+I'm using a RaspberryPI that need only:

 	sudo apt install motion